 Raven has a background of research and writing in the social sciences, most notably spending two years actively participating in independent and group research of urban agriculture and food policy in western PA.
 Her undergraduate research culminated in her thesis: Models to Incorporate Agriculture into the Urban Planning and Development of Small to Mid-Size Rust Belt Towns, which examines the ways in which Erie, PA and Meadville, PA have already begun to embrace urban agriculture on a policy level, and ways that other cities in the region have made advancements in urban agriculture.
 She continued to expand her academic skills with a post-graduate, professional research project with the Blue Mountain Center, of the history of Indigenous people in the Adirondack region going back thousands of years.

 Raven is a lifelong artist and patron of the arts.
 She is primarily a writer and violinist but loves all sorts of creative expression.
-She is interested in the intersections of business, politics, public policy, ethics, sustainability, economics, agriculture, art, and culture within the fashion industry.
+She is interested in the intersections of business, politics, public policy, ethics, sustainability, economics, agriculture, art, culture, and fashion.
+She aspires to become a journalist.